Jawa Moto: JAWA automobiles

 In 1934, Jawa introduced its first car, the Jawa 700, based on the DKW F2.
 Overall, 1,002 vehicles were produced.
-The sports car special Jawa 750 was built only in six pieces for the 1000-mile Czechoslovakian race in 1933–35.
+The sports car special Jawa 750 was built only in six pieces for the 1000-mile Czechoslovak race in 1933–35.
 It is a legend in the history of domestic motor sports.
 In 1937, the modified Jawa 600 Minor was introduced, which replaced JAWA 700.
 Production continued in limited numbers during WWII, and some were assembled in the postwar period.
+The successor was the Aero Minor; it was, however, manufactured by Aero and not by Jawa, from 1946 to 1952.
 Over 14,000 vehicles were produced and more than half were exported abroad.
-The successor was the Aero Minor; it was, however, manufactured by Aero and not by Jawa, from 1946 to 1952.

 JAWA mopeds

 Under the Jawa name, a variety of mopeds with two-stroke engines were sold in foreign markets.
 In Czechoslovakia (and foreign markets after 1989), these mopeds were known as the Babetta.
-The mopeds were produced since 1970 in Slovakian Považská Bystrica and Kolárovo.
+The mopeds were produced since 1970 in Slovak Považská Bystrica and Kolárovo.
 It was the first company to include electronic ignition on mopeds.
-In the first half of the 1990s, sales and exports gradually declined, and the production of Babettas was discontinued in 1999.
+In the first half of the 1990s, sales and exports declined, and the production of Babettas (with type's 192 Sting and 134 Hooper) was discontinued in 1999.

 JAWA in India

 Ideal Jawa India Ltd based in Mysore was an Indian motorcycle company, which produced licensed Jawa motorcycles beginning in 1960 under the brand name Jawa and from 1973 as Yezdi.
 The company stopped production in 1996.
 Jawa motorcycles have a cult following to this day.
 Earlier models manufactured in Czechoslovakia bore the CZ Jawa emblem on the side of the fuel tank.
 The locally manufactured models always had O within the Jawa emblem.
 The Jawa 250 Type 353/04 designated as 'A' Type, Yezdi 250 'B' Type, Jawa 350 type 634 Twin and Yezdi 250 Monarch models are currently ridden in the country.
-Jawa and Yezdi bikes, especially ones with fuel tank paddings and ignition systems on the fuel tank, are collectors items.
+Jawa and Yezdi bikes, especially ones with fuel tank paddings and ignition systems on the fuel tank, are collector's items.

 In October 2016, Mahindra & Mahindra, through its subsidiary Classic Legends Private Limited (CLPL), signed a licensing deal to launch motorbikes under the JAWA brand name in India and other East Asian countries.
-On November 15, 2018, the Classic Legends launched three motorcycles in India: Jawa (nicknamed Jawa 300), Forty-Two (named for the answer to the Ultimate Question of Life, the Universe, and Everything), and Pérák, named for an urban legend Pérák.
+On November 15, 2018, the Classic Legends launched three motorcycles in India: Jawa (nicknamed Jawa 300), Forty-Two (named for the answer to the Ultimate Question of Life, the Universe, and Everything), and Pérák, named for the Czech mythical figure Pérák.
 The 42 was introduced in 2021, it is the Forty-Two with modified appearance and equipment.
-In October of 2022 the 42 Bobber was introduced.
+In October 2022 the 42 Bobber was introduced.
 It uses the same engine as the Pérák but comes with more chrome and color options.
 They are manufactured in Pithampur.